mondfleck/SLM-Calibration-2023S/README.md

 # SLM-Calibration-2023S
-LabView program for phase-voltage calibration of a dual-mask spatial light modulator device (model SLM-640D).
+LabVIEW program for phase-voltage calibration of a dual-mask spatial light modulator device (model SLM-640D).
+Compatible with LabVIEW 19.0 and later.